What is Oncology?

 You may be referred to the Chemotherapy Unit for further treatment.

-Lakes DHB Cancer Care Coordinators are available to support patients and their family through their cancer journey.
+Te Whatu Ora Lakes Cancer Care Coordinators are available to support patients and their family through their cancer journey.

 You may be referred to the Cancer Care Co-ordination team by the Oncology team, your GP or you can contact them directly.